Peripheral neuropathy: Antiepileptics

-A 2017 Cochrane systematic review found that daily dosages between (1800 - 3600) mg of gabapentin could provide good pain relief for pain associated with diabetic neuropathy only.
-This relief occurred for roughly (30 - 40)% of treated patients, while placebo had a (10 - 20)% response.
+A 2017 Cochrane systematic review found that daily dosages between 1800–3600 mg of gabapentin could provide good pain relief for pain associated with diabetic neuropathy only.
+This relief occurred for roughly 30–40% of treated patients, while placebo had a 10–20% response.
 Three of the seven authors of the review had conflicts of interest declared.
-In a 2019 Cochrane review of pregabalin the authors conclude that there is some evidence of efficacy in the treatment of pain deriving from post-herpetic neuralgia, diabetic neuropathy and post-traumatic neuropathic pain only.
+In a 2019 Cochrane review of pregabalin the authors conclude that there is some evidence of efficacy in the treatment of pain deriving from post-herpetic neuralgia, diabetic neuropathy, and post-traumatic neuropathic pain only.
 They also warned that many patients treated will have no benefit.
 Two of the five authors declared receiving payments from pharmaceutical companies.

-A 2017 Cochrane systematic review found that oxcarbazepine had little evidence to support its use for treating diabetic neuropathy, radicular pain and other neuropathies.
+A 2017 Cochrane systematic review found that oxcarbazepine had little evidence to support its use for treating diabetic neuropathy, radicular pain, and other neuropathies.
 The authors also call for better studies.
-In a 2015 Cochrane systematic review the authors found a lack of evidence showing any effectiveness of zonisamide for the treatment of pain deriving from any peripheral neuropathy.
-A 2014 Cochrane review found that studies of levetiracetam showed no indication for its effectiveness at treating pain from any neuropathy.
+In a 2015 Cochrane systematic review the authors found a lack of evidence showing any effectiveness of zonisamide for treating pain deriving from any peripheral neuropathy.
+A 2014 Cochrane review found that studies of levetiracetam showed no indication of its effectiveness at treating pain from any neuropathy.
 The authors also found that the evidence was possibly biased and that some patients experienced adverse events.

-A 2013 Cochrane systematic review concluded that there was high quality evidence to suggest that lamotrigine is not effective for treating neuropathic pain, even at high dosages (200 - 400) mg.
-A 2013 Cochrane systematic review of topimirate found that the included data had a strong likelihood of major bias; despite this, it found no effectiveness for the drug in treating the pain associated with diabetic neuropathy.
+A 2013 Cochrane systematic review concluded that there was high-quality evidence to suggest that lamotrigine is not effective for treating neuropathic pain, even at high dosages 200–400 mg.
+A 2013 Cochrane systematic review of topiramate found that the included data had a strong likelihood of major bias; despite this, it found no effectiveness for the drug in treating the pain associated with diabetic neuropathy.
 It had not been tested for any other type of neuropathy.
 Cochrane reviews from 2012 of clonazepam and phenytoin uncovered no evidence of sufficient quality to support their use in chronic neuropathic pain."

 A 2012 Cochrane systematic review of lacosamide found it very likely that the drug is ineffective for treating neuropathic pain.
 The authors caution against positive interpretations of the evidence.
 For sodium valproate the authors of a 2011 Cochrane review found that "three studies no more than hint that sodium valproate may reduce pain in diabetic neuropathy".
-They discuss how there is a probable overestimate of effect due to the inherent problems with the data and conclude that the evidence does not support its usage.
-In a 2014 systematic review of carbamazepine the authors believe the drug to be of benefit for some people.
-No trials were considered greater than level III evidence; none were longer than 4 weeks in length or were deemed as having good reporting quality.
+They discuss how there is a probable overestimate of the effect due to the inherent problems with the data and conclude that the evidence does not support its usage.
+In a 2014 systematic review of carbamazepine the authors believe the drug benefits some people.
+No trials were considered greater than level III evidence; none lasted longer than 4 weeks and had poor reporting quality.

 A 2017 Cochrane systematic review aiming to assess the benefit of antiepileptic medications for several types of chronic non-cancer pains (including neuropathic pain) in children and adolescents found the evidence inconclusive.
 Two of the ten authors of this study declared receiving payments from pharmaceutical companies.